...

 The Women & Girls Index

-The Women & Girls Index (WGI) from the Women's Philanthropy Institute (WPI) is the only comprehensive index that measures charitable giving to organizations dedicated to women and girls in the United States, including the amount of philanthropic support they receive from individuals, foundations and corporations.
+The Women & Girls Index (WGI) from the Women's Philanthropy Institute (WPI) is the only systematically generated, comprehensive index that measures charitable giving to organizations dedicated to women and girls in the United States, including the amount of philanthropic support they receive from individuals, foundations and corporations.
 The WGI data is accessible to researchers, practitioners, and the general public through this user-friendly website, which allows visitors to download the full list of WGI organizations, as well as search for organizations based on criteria like keyword, focus area, and geographic location.

 Fundraisers and nonprofit leaders can use the WGI to make a compelling case for supporting their organizations.
 Current and prospective donors can use the WGI to consider how their values align with their current giving–if women’s and girls’ causes are important to you, is this reflected in the organizations to which you contribute your financial and other resources?

-For more information on how you can help support women’s and girls’ organizations, visit GiveToWomenAndGirls.Day.
-For any questions about the WGI data, please contact jjbergdo@iu.edu.
+For any questions about the WGI data, please contact WPIinfo@iu.edu.

 Browse the List